© 2026 Peoria Public Radio

 Guiding principles

 Newsroom resources are finite.
-We must choose only the most important and significant incidents and cases to bring to higher public notice.
+We must choose only the most significant incidents and cases to bring to higher public notice.

 Coverage decisions are guided by who is impacted.
 People personally affected will often weigh heavier than property crimes.
 There's also the question of the impact of the crime in question.
 A vacant house fire or an intentionally set garage fire may not rise to the level of newsworthiness for WCBU, but a string of several such fires suggesting a pattern may.